How we helped a Crawley business make redundancies to make it more efficient and financially viable.

 The Directors wanted to keep redundancies to a minimum so that employees we redeployed where possible.
 The Directors wanted to treat their employees as fairly as possible whilst safeguarding the future of the business.

-Matthew set out in writing what steps the business needed to follow to ensure that a fair redundancy process took place.
+We set out in writing what steps the business needed to follow to ensure that a fair redundancy process took place.

-Matthew also offered hands-on support by:
+We also offered hands-on support by:

 This restructure was completed in three weeks and all redundancies were voluntary.